 60x60: Notification Center / Spotlight

-AI Prompt for icon brief:
+AI prompt for the icon brief:

-App Name is <name>, core mechanic is <one sentence>.
+App Name is [name], core mechanic is [one sentence].
 Give me 5 icon concepts:

 - Each = 1 primary shape (object / monogram / abstract form)